RivocXu/Mini-Amazon/README.md

 4. add to chart

-** note that you have to add products to shopping chart seperately, you cannot add to chart at the same time. **
+** note that you have to add products to shopping chart seperately, you cannot add different type of products to chart at the same time. **

 ** and now we only have two products available **